Towards Understanding the Generalizability of Delayed Stochastic Gradient Descent: Experimental validation

-Figures \ref{fig:rcv1} and \ref{fig:gisette} present the results for random delays, with the legend representing the maximum delay $\overline{\tau}$, while Figures \ref{fig:covtype} and \ref{fig:ijcnn1} illustrate the generalization errors with fixed $4,8,16,32$ delays.
-As shown in the figures, the generalization error grows with the iterations of the algorithm, but increasing the asynchronous delay makes this error decrease, which is consistent with our theoretical findings.
-Additionally, we showcase the training and testing loss curves in Figures \ref{fig:train_ijcnn1} and \ref{fig:test_ijcnn1}, indicating that the asynchronous delay mitigates the overfitting phenomenon when the model converges, thereby leading to a decreased generalization error.
+Figure \ref{fig:gen_fixed} illustrate the generalization errors with fixed $4,8,16,32$ delays, while Figure \ref{fig:gen_random} present the results for random delays, with the legend representing the maximum delay $\overline{\tau}$.
+As shown in the figures, the generalization error grows with the iterations, but increasing the asynchronous delay makes this error decrease, which is consistent with our theoretical findings.
+Additionally, we showcase the training and testing loss curves of the \texttt{ijcnn1} data set in Figures \ref{fig:loss}, indicating that the asynchronous delay mitigates the overfitting phenomenon when the model converges, thereby leading to a decreased generalization error.

+We also conducted experiments on the non-convex problems (Figure \ref{fig:gen-nonconvex}) to further support the arguments in Figure \ref{fig:gen_resnet}.
+We utilized a three-layer fully connected (FC) neural network and ResNet-18 \cite{he2016deep} to classify the popular MNIST, CIFAR-10, and CIFAR-100 datasets \cite{lecun1998gradient, krizhevsky2009learning} with fixed learning rates of $0.01$, $0.01$, and $0.1$, respectively.
+The results of these non-convex experiments match well with our theoretical findings for the quadratic problems, suggesting that our theoretical results can be extended to non-convex optimization in some way.